libp2p/docs/content/concepts/discovery/mDNS.md

 ---
-title: "MDNS"
+title: "mDNS"
 description: "MDNS uses a multicast system of DNS records over a local network to enable peer discovery."
 weight: 224
 ---

 ## What is mDNS?

-MDNS, or multicast Domain Name System, uses a multicast system of DNS records over a local network.
-Nodes broadcast topics they're interested in into the network instead of querying a central name server.
-The discovery is limited to the peers in the local network.
+mDNS, or multicast Domain Name System, is a way for nodes to use a multicast system of DNS records over a local network to discover and communicate with nodes.
+Nodes broadcast topics they're interested in instead of querying a central name server.

-MDNS uses UDP to enable hostname resolution on local networks, allowing it to be used on networks that support multicast, such as an office.
-In turn, it can also use DNS to resolve hostnames to IP addresses on the Internet.
-MDNS does not require a central DNS server to operate, as a node can resolve hostnames to IP addresses in a decentralized manner.
+The discovery, however, is limited to the peers in the local network. mDNS is commonly used on home networks to allow devices such as computers, printers, and smart TVs to find each other and connect.
+It uses a protocol called multicast to broadcast messages on the network, allowing devices to discover each other and exchange information.

-## MDNS in libp2p
+## mDNS in libp2p

-In libp2p, mDNS can be used as part of the [rendezvous protocol](rendezvous) to enable peers to discover and connect.
-When a peer wants to connect to another peer in a libp2p network, it can use mDNS to resolve the hostname of the other peer to its multiaddress.
+In libp2p, mDNS is used for service discovery.
+When a peer wants to connect to another peer in a libp2p network, it can use mDNS to resolve the hostname of the other peer to its multiaddr.

-MDNS follows a request-response model, where a peer broadcasts a query request to *find all peers* on a local network to receive DNS response messages from peers which contain the peer information of discovered peers.
-The response message is in the form of DNS record:
+A peer can broadcast a query request to *find all peers* on a local network to receive DNS response messages from peers, which contain the peer information of discovered peers.
+The response message is in the form of a DNS record:

 `<service-name> PTR <peer-name>.<service-name>`,

-where `<service-name>` is the name of the service that is being advertised, and `<peer-name>` is the name of the peer [that is providing the service].
+where `<service-name>` is `_p2p._udp.local`, the name of the service that is being advertised.
-The `<service-name>` part of the record indicates the domain in which the service and peer are located.

-As responses are received, the peer adds the other peers' information into its local database of peers.
+> `peer-name` is not used for anything and can be filled with a string with random characters.

 A TXT record contains the multiaddresses that the peer is listening on.
+A peer encodes the multiaddr of the other peer into the DNS record.
 Each multiaddress is a TXT attribute with the form `dnsaddr=/.../p2p/QmId`.
 > `dnsaddr` is a protocol that instructs the resolver to look up multiaddr(s) in DNS TXT records for the
 > domain name in its value section.
 To resolve a `dnsaddr` multiaddr, the domain name in the value section